Geodata Classification#

 Natural Breaks is an optimal classification method that aims to minimize within-class variance and maximize between-class differences for a given number of classes.
 However, it produces a unique classification solution for each dataset, which can be a drawback when making comparisons across maps, such as in a series or atlas.
 In such cases, a consistent classification scheme applied across all maps might be preferable.

-To perform a graduated classification in QGIS is easy.
-However, unlike the categorised classification, here you have to decide on how many classes and which method you want to use.
+Setting up a graduated classification in QGIS is similar to setting up a categorised classification.
+However, unlike the categorised classification, here you have to decide on how many classes and which method of graduation you want to use.

 1. Right-click on your layer.